School of Humanities and Sciences

 Bailenson consults pro bono on Virtual Reality policy for government agencies including the State Department, the US Senate, Congress, the California Supreme Court, the Federal Communication Committee, the U.S. Army, Navy, and Air Force, the Department of Defense, the Department of Energy, the National Research Council, and the National Institutes of Health.

 His first book Infinite Reality, co-authored with Jim Blascovich, was quoted by the U.S. Supreme Court outlining the effects of immersive media.
 His new book, Experience on Demand, was reviewed by The New York Times, The Wall Street Journal, The Washington Post, Nature, and The Times of London, and was an Amazon Best-seller.

 He has written opinion pieces for The Washington Post, CNN, PBS NewsHour, Wired, National Geographic, Slate, The San Francisco Chronicle, and The Chronicle of Higher Education, and has produced or directed five Virtual Reality documentary experiences which were official selections at the Tribeca Film Festival.
 His lab’s research has exhibited publicly at museums and aquariums, including a permanent installation at the San Jose Tech Museum.

-R.B.’s teaching is informed by his three-decade career as a reporter and editor.
-He held several editing positions at The Washington Post, including Sunday Editor, Metro Editor and Maryland Editor.
+His teaching is informed by a three-decade career as a reporter and editor.
+He held several prominent editing positions at The Washington Post, including Sunday Editor and Metro Editor.
 He was one of the primary editors of The Post’s coverage of the Virginia Tech shootings, which was awarded a Pulitzer Prize in 2008, and played a leadership role in merging the digital and print newsrooms.